-These are the eyebrows, the pupils, the blinking and the mouth shapes.
+These are the eyebrows, the pupils, the blinking, and the mouth shapes.
 The amazing thing about CA, is that if you name and arrange these elements correctly the program will animate them for you.
-In few quick steps you can bring your puppet’s still face to life!
+In a few quick steps, you can bring your puppet’s still face to life!
 Let’s see how!

 We will start with the eyes.
 You need to name them Left Eye and Right Eye, according to your puppet’s body, not your screen.
 Then name each pupil +Left Pupil and +Right Pupil.
 Don’t forget the + in front of the pupils names, that way your character will be able to look around.

 You should name the white parts (the eyeballs) of the eye Left Pupil Range and Right Pupil Range.
 CA recognizes the elements with this name as boundaries for the pupils of the puppet.
 Vicky also has eyelashes but they are a decorative element, they have no function but aesthetic.
 So I can name them whatever I want.